pretix/pretix-docs/docs/tutorial/getting-started.md

 The privacy policy and terms of service are both linked on this page.
 Reading them carefully, agreeing with them and checking the boxes to confirm is a requirement for using pretix.

-We will now click the :btn:Continue: button and our journey to hosting our first event using pretix can finally begin!
+We will now click the :btn:Continue: button and thus take our first step towards hosting our first event using pretix.